 The EB-5 Regional Center Program enables federally approved “Regional Centers” to combine the investments of EB-5 visa applicants to significantly boost local and regional economies in the United States and preserve or create thousands of American jobs.
 EB-5 visas grant eligible foreign investors the status of permanent residents.
 The Integrity Act includes integrity measures to improve transparency and safeguard foreign investors, among other advantageous reforms.

 The Integrity Act includes the following important reforms to the EB-5 program:

 - A five-year reauthorization of the EB-5 regional center program through September 30, 2027.

 - A new section authorizing the grandfathering of any petitions on file in the event the program was to lapse again in the future.

 - The new minimum investment amount will be $1,050,000, which is reduced to $800,000 if the EB-5 project is located in a Targeted Employment Area (TEA) or is an infrastructure project.
-A TEA includes an area of high unemployment or a rural area, and must qualify under the same requirements as the previous EB-5 regulations that were introduced in 2019.
-An infrastructure project is a public works project in which a governmental entity is the job-creating entity that receives the EB-5 capital from the new commercial enterprise.
+A TEA includes an area of high unemployment or a rural area and must qualify under the same requirements as the previous EB-5 regulations that were introduced in 2019.
+An infrastructure project is a public works project in which a governmental entity is a job-creating entity that receives the EB-5 capital from the new commercial enterprise.

 - Specific visa set-asides for rural, high-unemployment, and infrastructure projects.